11 Steps to Prescribing and Using ADHD Medication Effectively

 It doesn’t make sense to have multiple trials of different kinds of methylphenidate or amphetamine.
 One trial of the best medication of each kind is enough to determine which will work best for the patient.

 Extended-release formulations are preferred, if available and covered by insurance, because people with ADHD generally have a poor sense of time.
-85% of adults and 95% of late adolescents with ADHD don’t own a watch.
 It’s much more convenient and easier for them to remember to take one pill that releases medication throughout the day than it is to take three pills throughout the day.

 Additionally, extended-release medications allow for privacy and confidentiality for kids who might otherwise have to take a second dose at school.
 In addition, patients report a more consistent, stable benefit: Extended-release formulations smooth out the rebound, the sudden drop off in medication levels that can make people weepy or irritable when taking an immediate-release formulation.

-When stimulants medications are abused, 95% of the time it’s the immediate-release format; just one more reason to use extended-release.
+When stimulants medications are abused, most of the time it’s the immediate-release format; just one more reason to use extended-release.

 No test can predict what dose will give a patient the optimal level of benefits with no side effects.
 Every patient’s dose is determined by trial and error.